 “We didn’t find the flair that we had yesterday,” rued Pedersen.
 “I was able to win at the net against Ma Jin in the second game, but in the third she came (to net) first and played harder.”

 * The Women’s Doubles (below: presentation ceremony) final hung by a thread until the middle stages of the final game.
 China’s Bao Yixin and Tang Jinhua continued their dominance of the circuit, winning their seventh straight title; this time against Japan’s Misaki Matsutomo/Ayaka Takahashi, 21-19 14-21 21-13.
-Bao and Tang have been unbeaten since coming together at last year’s Dutch Open.
+Bao and Tang have been unbeaten since last year’s Dutch Open.
 Their opponents weren’t intimidated and the engrossing contest stretched over 81 minutes.
 The match was essentially a battle between the defence of Matsutomo and Takahashi and the attack of Bao/Tang.
 At times, the rallies lasted interminably, with neither team able to find the winner.
 The match turned decisively only midway in the third, with Matsutomo and Takahashi erring slightly.
 That was all the Chinese needed to pounce for their second crown in two weeks.

 “This win was harder than the other six,” admitted Bao.
 “The standard of our opponents is getting higher and the advantage is not as great as it used to be for China.”